anishg24/InteractiveMNIST/README.md

 1. [Click Here.](https://anishg24.github.io/InteractiveMNIST)
 2. Follow instructions on the site.

-Note: The model might tend to be inaccurate often times, and I will be redesigning the model architecture to get the best performance.

 ## To-Do
 - [x] Created a frontend
 - [x] Process user input in the front end